liferay-design/liferay.design/src/markdown/lexicon/foundations/animations.md

 order: 0
 ---

-<div class="page-description">Animations are used to transmit messages while capturing the user's attention in different ways.</div>
+Animations are used to transmit messages while capturing the user's attention in different ways.

 ### Usage